mpawlak2/moviesapi/readme.md

 ### **Create .env file**

-Before you can run this app, you will need to create `.env` file in `/moviesapi/moviesapi` directory, the same location as `wsgi.py`.
+Before you can run this app, you will need to create `.env` file in `/moviesapi/moviesapi` directory, the same location as the `wsgi.py` file location.
 There is already `.env.example` file, which you can copy and rename to `.env`.
 Fill every option according to these hints.

 setting      |     meaning
 -------------|------------------------------